-- Manage, maintain and handle forensic evidence. - Manage administrative systems and related support functions for the laboratory office. - Provide direct and technical/analytical support services to forensic scientists and external customers. - Assist in specialized and routine standardized chemical and biological laboratory procedures. - Assist with laboratory administrative quality related duties. - Customer service in coordinating the needs of the user agencies. - Develop and maintain electronic and paper scientific records. - Provide training to local law enforcement agency staff and new specialists in operating the ILIMS data entry and tracking systems as well as evidence procedures.
+- Manage, maintain and handle forensic evidence. - Manage administrative systems and related support functions for the laboratory office. - Provide direct support services to forensic scientists and external customers. - Customer service in coordinating the needs of the user agencies. - Develop and maintain electronic and paper scientific records. - Provide training to local law enforcement agency staff and new specialists - Vin operating the ILIMS data entry and tracking systems as well as evidence procedures.